Clinical Evidence

-about reduction of door to balloon time.
+Reduction of door to balloon time

 The objectives of this study is to confirm reduction of door-to-balloon (D2B) time with single-catheter percutaneous coronary intervention (SC-PCI) method.